astrowonk/DC-Metro-Pi-Speaker/README.md

 	/home/pi/bin/wmata.py
 	mpg123 -q /tmp/text.mp3

-You can run the python script with --nosound and it will query and print text to the terminal but will not use gTTS to create the mp3 file.
+You can run the python script with --nosound and it will query and print text to the terminal but will not use gTTS or espeak to create an audio file.

 ##requests and urllib3 errors